raananelefant/termux-mpv-youtube-audio-helper/README.md

 1) Share youtube url
 2) In share menu, choose Termux

-***Note*** You will most likely need to rerun youtube-dl-fix.sh after every time youtube-dl upgrades.
+***Note*** You will most likely need to rerun youtube-dl-fix.sh after every time youtube-dl is upgraded.

 Enjoy!